GoogleChromeLabs/ps-analysis-tool/README.md

 # Contributing
 If you have requests for features you would like to see in this tool, please file an Feature Request or join as a contributor!
 Please refer to our contribution [guidelines](docs/CONTRIBUTING.md) and [code of conduct](docs/code-of-conduct.md).

-[Another form of contributing is by reporting breakages, proposing features, and engage in community discussions]
+Another valuable form of contributing is by reporting breakages, proposing features, and engage in community discussions.